FDio/csit/resources/job_specs/report_iterative/3n-alt/vpp-mrr-00.md

 1c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000spe-cache-ip4base-policy-outbound-nocrypto
 2c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000spe-cache-ip4base-policy-outbound-nocrypto
 4c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000spe-cache-ip4base-policy-outbound-nocrypto
+##### ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-reassembly
+1c AND 1518b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-reassembly
+2c AND 1518b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-reassembly
+4c AND 1518b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-reassembly
 ## ./ip4
 ### intel-xl710
 #### dpdk-vfio-pci